-Although the Cc (carbon copy) and Bcc (blind carbon copy) fields are both used to include additional recipients on an email, there is a key difference between them.
+Cc stands for carbon copy, while Bcc stands for blind carbon copy.
+While those terms sound similar, and they are both used to include additional recipients on an email, there is a key difference between them.

 The Cc field should be used when you want to include recipients on an email and want them to be visible to everyone else included.

 You are liaising with colleagues about an upcoming promotion, and you’d like to make other departments aware, e.g. stock control.

 The Bcc field should be used when you want to add recipients to an email but do not want them to be visible to everyone included in the ‘To’ or ‘Cc’ fields.
 Only the sender will be able to see who has been Bcc’d.

 You are communicating with a large group of external parties.
 You want them all to receive the same email, but you do not want them to see each other’s contact details.
 You would therefore include all contacts in the Bcc field.

 Although it seems straightforward, many people fail to use the correct field when emailing.
 It’s essential that the correct field is used to prevent a data breach from occurring.